We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Green coffee bean extract is a popular weight loss and health supplement, but does it work, and is it safe?
+Green coffee bean extract may provide health benefits due to it containing caffeine and chlorogenic acids.
+As such, it is a popular weight loss and health supplement, but does it work, and is it safe?

 Green coffee beans, or raw coffee beans, are coffee beans that are not roasted.
 Green coffee bean extract is a popular weight loss supplement.

 Some research also suggests that green coffee bean extract could have health benefits, such as improving blood pressure and cholesterol levels.
 This belief stems from the antioxidant properties and other pharmacologically active compounds in the unroasted beans.

 This article looks at what the research says about green coffee bean extract, including its possible health benefits, how it works, uses and dosage, and possible risks.

 Green coffee beans are unroasted coffee beans.
 Coffee beans are naturally green, but the roasting process turns them brown.